lily-stack/startUp/README.md

 - **WebSocket data displayed** - All users will rcieve a notification that another user has posted a review or comment

 ## React Delivarable

+For this delivarable, I converted the application over to use React

+- **Bundled and Transpiled** - Done!

+- **Components** - Login, and Reviews and Comments and the about page are all components

+- **Router** - I attempted to use a router but it is not fully functional.
+I couldn't get the buttons or text input boxes to show up.

+- **Hooks** - UseState, usenavigate, and useEffect are used in my .jsx files